rockitconsulting/test.rockitizer/README.md

  INFO
  INFO *****************************************************************************
  INFO a001putCustomerBatch	 Step Added.
 Executing...
- INFO a001putCustomerBatch	 [Connector:MQPUT@SPLITCUSTOMER.BATCH.IN] - Writing ...
+ INFO a001putCustomerBatch	 [Connector:MQPUT.SPLITCUSTOMER.BATCH.IN] - Writing ...
  INFO Message successfully written to SPLITCUSTOMER.BATCH.IN
  INFO a002getCustomerBatch	 Copying /src/test/resources/a002getCustomerBatch to /target/replay/a002getCustomerBatch
  INFO